 A fix for this is to only use the proxy when you have large updates or new games to download, and to revert to automatic settings for general gameplay.
 Either way, it’s a small price to pay for greatly improved PS4 download speeds!

-If you want to test your new download speeds, why not take a look at our recommendations of the best PS4 games of 2018?
+If you want to test your new download speeds, why not take a look at our recommendations of the best PS4 games?